Dancing with the Stars (American TV series) season 20: Scoring chart

-Highest and lowest scoring performances

-The best and worst performances in each dance according to the judges' 40-point scale are as follows:

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 40-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Julianne Hough, Bruno Tonioli.

 Week 1: Premiere Night

-Couples performed the cha-cha-cha, foxtrot or jive.
+Couples performed the cha-cha-cha, foxtrot, or jive.
 Couples are listed in the order they performed.

 Week 2: My Jam Monday

-Couples performed one unlearned dance to one of their favorite songs.
-The Argentine tango, rumba, salsa, and samba were introduced.
-Couples are listed in the order they performed.
+Couples performed one unlearned dance to one of their favorite songs, and are listed in the order they performed.

 Week 3: Latin Night

-Couples performed one unlearned Latin-themed dance.
-The paso doble was introduced.
-Couples are listed in the order they performed.
+Couples performed one unlearned Latin-themed dance, and are listed in the order they performed.

 Week 4: Most Memorable Year Night

 Couples performed one unlearned dance to celebrate the most memorable years of their lives.
-Contemporary, jazz, tango, and waltz were introduced.
 Couples are listed in the order they performed.

 Week 5: Disney Night

-Couples performed one unlearned dance to a song from a Disney film.
-The quickstep was introduced.
-Couples are listed in the order they performed.
+Couples performed one unlearned dance to a song from a Disney film, and are listed in the order they performed.

 Week 6: Spring Break Night

 Couples performed one unlearned dance and a team dance.
-The Viennese waltz was introduced.
 Couples are listed in the order they performed.